RadarVisuals/RADAR/README.md

 ---

 > **Important Note on Embedding/Permissions:**
-> If you plan to embed RADAR (e.g., within another site or application using an iframe), ensure you grant the necessary permissions for full functionality.
+> If you plan to embed RADAR ensure you grant the necessary permissions for full functionality.
 You will need to allow the following attributes:
 > ```html
 > <iframe src="https://radar725.netlify.app/" allow="microphone; midi; fullscreen"></iframe>
 > ```